-NEVER install a drier to this unit to guarantee its lifetime.
+sss DANGER: RISK OF BURNING/SCALDING !
+NOTICE NEVER install a drier to this unit to guarantee its lifetime.
 The drying material may dissolve and damage the system.

-Take the following precautions on refrigerant piping into account:

-- Avoid anything but the designated refrigerant to get mixed into the refrigerant cycle (e.g. air). - Only use R32 when adding refrigerant. - Only use installation tools (e.g. manifold gauge set) that are exclusively used for R32 installations to withstand the pressure and to prevent foreign materials (e.g. mineral oils and moisture) from mixing into the system. - Protect the piping as described in the following table to prevent dirt, liquid or dust from entering the piping. - Use caution when passing copper tubes through walls.
+NOTICE \bullet Take the following precautions on refrigerant piping into account:Avoid anything but the designated refrigerant to get mixed into the refrigerant cycle (e.g. air).
+Only use R32 when adding refrigerant.
+Only use installation tools (e.g. manifold gauge set) that are exclusively used for R32 installations to withstand the pressure and to prevent foreign materials (e.g. mineral oils and moisture) from mixing into the system.
+Protect the piping as described in the following table to prevent dirt, liquid of dust from entering the piping.
+Use caution when passing copper tubes through walls.